lenesk/sokolova.dk/about-a-self-study-video-course-forberedelse-til-about-skriftlig-fremstilling-i-prøve-dansk-3.md

 I put it clearly in the course that Delprøve 2A and 2B have much in common, but I also explain and give examples of how they differ.

 ## Slides for a download
-All the slide materials are available for download on the course page for registered useres, so you can print them out before you start watching, follow the videos and make notes to the slide/translation while watching.
+All the slide materials are available for download on the course page for registered users, so you can print them out before you start watching, follow the videos and make notes to the slide/translation while watching.

 ## The length and contents of the course